alpha-dragon-org/.github/profile/ReadMe.md

 The initial release is divided into four prototype modules analyzing aspects of MEV activity and holder distributions of a token.
 The specific analyses are **Bundles, Snipers, Clusters, and Fundamental Security**.
 Future modules can analyze other types of MEV, other aspects of a holder distribution, or explore any other token analysis a developer can imagine, sourcing data from on- or off-chain.

 Please consider contributing to the project by building one of the four bounties pinned below.
-We are taking initial proposals for modules via the Discussion tab of this GitHub 👇🏼
+We are taking initial proposals for modules via the Discussions tab of this GitHub 👇🏼

 ### [Discussion!](https://github.com/orgs/alpha-dragon-org/discussions)